Course Content and Outcome Guide for ART 237A

 Addendum to Course Description

 The course includes demonstrations, slides, lectures, video/films.
-It is required that student complete six credit hours of Drawing or Painting with grade of C or better and/or instructor's permission.
+The course utilizes professional nude models as the basis for student assignments.
 A minimum of 3 hours of homework per week in the form of private exploration of the concepts and processes introduced in class will be required.College level reading comprehension is necessary.This course fulfills Arts and Letters requirements for block transfer to other colleges and universitiesfor general education requirements, or for elective credits.

 Intended Outcomes for the course